ISA (NZ) 450

 Scope of this ISA (NZ)

 1. This International Standard on Auditing (New Zealand) (ISA (NZ)) deals with the auditor’s responsibility to evaluate the effect of identified misstatements on the audit and of uncorrected misstatements, if any, on the financial statements.
-ISA (NZ) 700 deals with the auditor’s responsibility, in forming an opinion on the financial statements, to conclude whether reasonable assurance has been obtained about whether the financial statements as a whole are free from material misstatement.
-The auditor’s conclusion required by ISA (NZ) 700 takes into account the auditor’s evaluation of uncorrected misstatements, if any, on the financial statements, in accordance with this ISA (NZ).1 ISA (NZ) 3202 deals with the auditor’s responsibility to apply the concept of materiality appropriately in planning and performing an audit of financial statements.
+ISA (NZ) 700 (Revised) deals with the auditor’s responsibility, in forming an opinion on the financial statements, to conclude whether reasonable assurance has been obtained about whether the financial statements as a whole are free from material misstatement.
+The auditor’s conclusion required by ISA (NZ) 700 (Revised) takes into account the auditor’s evaluation of uncorrected misstatements, if any, on the financial statements, in accordance with this ISA (NZ).1 ISA (NZ) 3202 deals with the auditor’s responsibility to apply the concept of materiality appropriately in planning and performing an audit of financial statements.

 Effective Date